kirso/KirillSo.com/src/content/post/2023-annual-review/index.md

 ### Getting married

-They say who you marry will pretty much dictate the quality of your life…
+They say who you marry will pretty much dictate the quality of your life.

 Well last year in May, [Sarah](www.sarahkhanamajid.com) and I, decided to make it official and signed papers at a local ROM (registry of marriage) in Singapore.
 We didn’t have a proper ceremony yet, which is planned for this year and will only appear as life event in the next review.
 ![registry of marriage in Singapore](ROM.jpg)